sshleifer/time/README.md

 ## Recently done
 * Design a somewhat useful homepage (4/10)
 * Have a link from the homepage to a page where you can create a user.
 (4/10)
+* Fix bugs with restarting server on file change (still minor oddity on first restart, but no problems with functinoality) (4/10)
+* Auto compile new pages' less and js (4/10)